i386kernel/OpenshiftSetupAutomation/README.md

 # OpenshiftSetupAutomation
-Automation of Openshift Setup 4.x UPI
+* Automation of Openshift 4.x UPI Setup.
+F

-Change "vm.yaml" file to suit your onprem infra.
+* Fill the 'vm.yaml' according to the available infra.
+* Use available binary to trigger the setup.